magento/knowledge-base/src/announcements/help-center-news/github-repo-for-external-contributions.md

 ---
-title: Adobe Commerce Support KB starts accepting contributions
+title: Adobe Commerce Support Knowledge Base starts accepting contributions
-labels: announcements,help center,GitHub,community,contributions,Adobe Commerce
+labels: announcements,help center,GitHub,community,contributions,Adobe Commerce,Magento
 ---

-Starting June 15th, this Adobe Commerce Support Knowledge Base team starts accepting direct edits and new articles contributions from external Magento community through the [magento/knowledge-base](https://github.com/magento/knowledge-base) GitHub repo!
+Starting June 15th, the Adobe Commerce Support Knowledge Base team starts accepting direct edits and new article contributions from external Adobe Commerce community through the [magento/knowledge-base](https://github.com/magento/knowledge-base) GitHub repo!

 Noticed a typo in one of our articles or incomplete troubleshooting steps?
 You can now fix it yourself and get contribution points!

 ## Contribute

 We welcome all kinds of contributions, from minor typo corrections to complete troubleshooting articles.
-Contributing to this repo gets you reward points, similar to contributing to Magento code and Magento Developer Documentation.
+Contributing to this repo gets you reward points, similar to contributing to Adobe Commerce code and our developer documentation.
 See [Contribution reward points](https://github.com/magento/knowledge-base/blob/main/docs/contribution-points.md) for details.

 ### General contribution flow